© Crown copyright 2020

 - one delivery address

-An activation email will be sent to the email address linked to this ‘parent site’ account.
+An activation email was sent to the email address linked to this ‘parent site’ account.
+If your account was not activated in 2020, a new activation email will be sent in January 2021.

 If you are the parent site in a multi-site organisation, you can choose whether to: